Ancient Maya cuisine: Ancient Maya cuisine present in modern cuisine

-Avocado/guacamole: Originating from southern Mexico and Guatemala, avocados became a staple of Mayan cuisine.
+Avocado/guacamole: Originating in southern Mexico and Guatemala, avocados became a staple of Maya cuisine.
 The avocado tree thrives in subtropical climates that existed during the Maya civilization.
 Avocados are a versatile product that are incorporated in modern cuisine.
 They have a smooth texture, and rich and buttery taste, which has made them a popular appetizer.

-Corn tortillas: Maize plays a central role in Mayan culture and mythology.
+Corn tortillas: Maize plays a central role in Maya culture and mythology.
 It is said in the Popul Vuh that the first humans were crafted from an ear of corn.
 The Maya creation story contends that people were fundamentally made of masa or corn dough.

 Tortillas, imbued by the divine quality of maize, offered countless opportunities for food creation and allowed people of all economic standings to eat freely.
 Ancient Maya tortillas differ from their modern counterparts.
-The ancient Mayans produced a small three to four-inch masa patty that was thicker than today's version to provide a sturdy base for the dish they would be serving.
+The ancient Mayas produced a small three to four-inch masa patty that was thicker than today's version to provide a sturdy base for the dish they would be serving.
 These dishes often included meat and avocado or could be a side for a stew at a ritualistic meeting.

 Today's tortillas are thinner and often larger in diameter than ancient Maya tortillas.
 The presence of tortillas serves as a base for many different food dishes, including tacos, burritos, quesadillas, chips, soups, and even crepes.

 Tamales: Crafted from masa, or corn dough, and a mix of meat and vegetables, tamales have historically been one of the world's most convenient foods because of their ease of transport.
 Like many popular dishes in ancient Maya culture, the tamal included the use of the corn husks to ferment and enhance the cooking process of the meal.
 After the cooking process, the tamal would be unwrapped and topped with salsa, which could be eaten on the go.